bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 would have lifetime issues (e.g. they are not correct/or available between construction and `init`.

+Notice that we stored the interfaces in an almost mechanical/recipe fashion, we did not use them to create another object.
+That adds complexity, e.g.  we'll see later that a unit test would also cover that object, so it should be done where really there is some gain to be had.

 The string `fred` is another customization that is captured at construction time.
 It might be something like a database connection string.
 We could create an interface for that for more complex cases or simply store a copy of the